 Paper 1 combines traditional four-option MCQs with a data-based section requiring short written responses.
 The data section typically presents an unfamiliar experimental scenario and asks you to extract values, calculate quantities, and evaluate results.[1]

 Key skills: graph reading, unit conversion, order-of-magnitude estimation, and rapid algebraic manipulation.
-No calculators for the MCQ section; a GDC (graphic display calculator) is permitted for the data section.
+Check your school's IB calculator guidance before practising calculator-dependent data shortcuts.

 Paper 2 - Extended Response